akolb1/hmsv2api/doc/README.md

 ### GetDatabaseRequest
 Request to get database by its ID.

+Database can be located by either part of the ID.
+If id.id is specified, it will be used first, otherwise iid.name is used.
+One of these must be specified.

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |